Understanding Your Senior Living Options

 What Do You Want in Retirement?

 This question gives you an opportunity to daydream.
-What does the ideal retirement lifestyle look like to you?
 Do you see yourself hiking?
 Golfing?
 Traveling?
 Volunteering?
 Maybe all of the above … and more?
 Knowing your goals will enable you to identify the lifestyle essentials that can help make those goals a reality, such as:

 - Maintenance-free living